 The recovery of organs, tissue, and eyes is a surgical procedure performed by trained medical professionals.
 Generally, the family may still have a traditional funeral service

 If I need an organ or tissue transplant, what do I need to do?

 If you need a transplant, you need to get on the national waiting list.
 To get on the list, you need to visit a transplant hospital.
-To find a transplant hospital near you, visit the web site: www.unos.org.
-This site is the United Network for Organ Sharing (UNOS), and every transplant hospital in the United States is a member.
+To find a transplant hospital near you, visit the United Network for Organ Sharing (UNOS) website (www.unos.org).
+Every transplant hospital in the United States is a UNOS member.

 Next, you wait.
 There's no way to know how long you will wait to receive a donor organ.
 Your name will be added to the pool of names.
 When an organ becomes available, all the patients in the pool are assessed to determine compatibility.

-What organization actually manages the distribution of organs and what is the process to receive an organ or tissue?
+What organization actually manages the distribution of organs?
+What is the process to receive an organ or tissue?